seL4/l4v/spec/capDL/README.md

 Building
 --------

 The corresponding Isabelle session is `DSpec`.
-To build, run in directory `l4v/spec`:
+To build for the ARM architecture, run in directory `l4v/`:

-    make DSpec
+    L4V_ARCH=ARM ./run_tests DSpec